Ronny van Es

 Ronny van Es (born 22 May 1978 in Velsen, Netherlands) is a Dutch retired footballer.

 Club career

 After his Portuguese adventure Van Es returned to his former club Stormvogels Telstar in 2004/2005.
 He went on a new foreign adventure in July 2007, when he signed a one-year contract at Greek second tier club Panthrakikos with an option for another year.
 He made a good 2007–08 season helping his Greek club to promote.
 Despite the successes, he signed a new 2-year contract at Cypriot side AEP Paphos until 2010.
 On January 10, 2009 however he signed a contract and moved to Greek outfit Doxa Drama.
-He left after a half year Doxa Dramas of Greece and signed in the Netherlands with Topklasse team AFC.
+He left after a half year Doxa Drama of Greece and signed in the Netherlands with Topklasse team AFC.

 Player agent

 He retired in 2013 to become a player agent, representing doping suspect Kevin van Essen among others.